Mile End, South Australia: Federal

-Mile End was split between two federal electorates until 2019, but is now wholly in the division of Adelaide, which has been represented by Labor Shadow Minister for Education, Kate Ellis since 2004.
-Adelaide has a mix of working class and conservative voters, making the seat one of the most marginal in the country.
+Mile End was split between two federal electorates until the boundary redistribution in 2018, with that part of the suburb west of South Road formerly having been a part of the division of Hindmarsh.
+The suburb is now wholly within the division of Adelaide.
+It has been represented by Labor MP Steve Georganas since 2019, and retained with a margin of 11.9% at the 2022 election.

-To the west of South Road the suburb is a part of the division of Hindmarsh, held by Liberal MP Matt Williams since 2013.

 State

 Mile End is also a part of the state electoral district of West Torrens, held by Labor MP Tom Koutsantonis since 2002.

 Because West Torrens extends throughout the western suburbs of Adelaide, voters are mainly low to middle income earners of working-class backgrounds.
 Due to this the electorate is considered a safe Labor seat, held by a margin of 18.3% since the 2006 election.

 Transport

 Cars are the preferred mode of transport in the suburb.
 According to the Australian Bureau of Statistics 61.8% of residents are drivers or passengers of cars for their commute to work.
 Mile End is connected to the major Adelaide thoroughfares of South Road, Sir Donald Bradman Drive and Henley Beach Road.
 Adelaide's city centre can typically be reached by car in 5 minutes.

 Because of the area's short distance from major business districts, a larger proportion (5.6%) walk to work, while a slightly smaller number (2.7%) use a bike.
 Good connections to Adelaide's public transport network mean that 13.5% take the bus to work, while a smaller 0.5% of people use the train.
 Bus routes connect Mile End to the Adelaide city centre as well as Adelaide Airport, Glenelg and various locations in the western suburbs.
 Mile End railway station is located on the Seaford, Tonsley and Belair commuter railway lines, however services outside of peak hour only run hourly and there are no weekend, public holiday or night services.